Michael J. Fox

-It was 18 months ago that the world first heard the awful truth.
+It was in 1991 when the world first heard the awful truth.
 Michael J. Fox, one of the most beloved and respected performers of his generation, announced he had Parkinson's Disease, and had been suffering with the debilitating neurological disorder for nearly seven years.

 Demonstrating the thoughtfulness and integrity that have long defined his public and private personas, Fox said he wanted to reveal the long-held secret himself so that friends and fans wouldn't learn of it in the tabloid press.
 Four months later, he agreed to undergo delicate brain surgery in hopes of reducing the tremors that are symptomatic of the disease.
 When his doctor, Boston neurosurgeon Bruce Cook, explained the procedural risks, Fox likened it to his decision 20 years earlier to drop out of high school and head for Hollywood.
 "The difference between what I did and what you're doing," he joked to Cook, "is that you know what you're doing."